 Given that these quest items now have more space, each one actually includes a little blurb of what to do, meaning you don’t need to hover over all of them to see the next step.

-Organizing the Pursuits tab
+Organizing the Quests tab

 The new location of Pursuits, Bounties, and quest items might take a few players by surprise.
-Thankfully, the new Pursuits tab isn’t hidden deep within the menu, which should help those playing on console avoid significant load times.
+Thankfully, the new Quests tab isn’t hidden deep within the menu, which should help those playing on console avoid significant load times.
 For more helpful articles, check out the Shacknews Destiny 2 complete strategy guide.